 CT scans are useful for detecting acute bleeding and calcifications, but they are less sensitive for small or non-bleeding AVMs.
 MRI scans provide more detailed images of the brain tissue and are better at differentiating AVMs from other entities like brain tumours.
 Cerebral angiography is the most detailed test and is crucial for planning treatment as it reveals the exact location of the feeding arteries and draining veins.
 For young children, ultrasound is a preferred initial test due to its non-invasive nature and lack of need for anaesthesia.
 Proper diagnosis is crucial for determining the best management and treatment approach for AVMs.

-Treatment for brain AVMs aims to reduce the chance of bleeding, alleviate symptoms, or completely remove the malformation if possible.
+The primary therapeutic goals for brain AVMs are to eliminate or reduce the risk of intracranial haemorrhage (when feasible), control symptoms (for example seizures or mass effect), and preserve neurologic function.
+Management must balance the natural history of the untreated lesion against treatment risks; decisions are individualized and best made by a multidisciplinary cerebrovascular team (SNIS Guidelines 2022).
 The choice of treatment depends on factors such as the size, location, and symptoms of the AVM, as well as the patient's overall health.
 Treatment options include:

 Microsurgical removal of the AVM is particularly effective for accessible AVMs with low surgical risk, according to the Spetzler-Martin Grade (SMG) scale.
 The goal is to remove the abnormal tangle of blood vessels completely.